Frank X. Gaspar

 He has published poems in numerous journals and magazines, including The Nation, Harvard Review, The American Poetry Review, Kenyon Review The Hudson Review, The Georgia Review, Ploughshares, Prairie Schooner, Mid-American Review, and Gettysburg Review.
 His poetry has been anthologized in Best American Poetry 1996 and 2000.
 He has won fellowships from the National Endowment for the Arts and The California Arts Commission, and received three Pushcart Prizes.

 Born in Provincetown, Massachusetts, in 1966 Gaspar joined the U.S. Navy and served for 3 1/2 years, including two tours on the aircraft carrier USS Hornet (CV-12) during the Vietnam War and the recovery of Apollo 11 space module.
-He earned an Master of Fine Arts (MFA) from the University of California, Irvine.
+He earned a Master of Fine Arts (MFA) from the University of California, Irvine.

 During fall semester of 2010, he taught in the Department of English at the University of Massachusetts Dartmouth as the Endowed Chair Professor in Portuguese Studies.
 He has been professor of English and creative writing at Long Beach City College in Long Beach, California, and has taught in the Graduate Writing Program at Antioch University Los Angeles.
 Currently, he teaches in the MFA Writing Program at Pacific University, Oregon.